41 of Our Best Handmade Gifts for Everyone on Your List

 This collection of our favorite handmade gifts touch on many different skill sets: sewing, knitting, painting, cooking, and general handiness.
 Some ideas allow you to upcycle something that's old or tarnished into a well-crafted essential, like this set of playful mittens fashioned from leftover yarn.
 Pictured here, we've allowed imagination to dictate the design, and many of the ideas in this inspirational round up requires the same approach.

 These gifts are designed to please anyone on your list—from parents to sisters and brothers, husbands and wives, and even some fun options for kids.
-Whether you plan to wrap them up and place them under the tree or in a stocking on the mantel, or give them to a host or hostess or as part of your workplace gift exchange, these handmade gifts are all made to last.
-An added bonus?
-They'll fit snugly into a mailer for a holiday gift to a loved one abroad.
-Follow along as we explore crafty ways to make your own handmade gifts this season.
+Whether you plan to wrap them up and place them under the tree or in a stocking on the mantel at Christmas, give them to a host or hostess, or delight a loved one on their birthday, these handmade gifts are all made to last.
+Follow along as we explore crafty ways to make your own handmade gifts.

 Think of these modern spins on gift baskets as coziness, curated.
 They're stocked with next-level supplies for classic hot drinks.
 Option one, for the couple that loves a nightcap: hot toddies, with two sleek glass mugs, small-batch whiskey and honey, a lemon, cinnamon sticks, and fresh ginger, all tucked into an inexpensive tray that we updated with a felt lining and raffia handles.
 Option two, for the friend with a designated reading nook: soothing chamomile tea leaves, a strainer, honey, and tart lemon biscuits.
 Fit them into a reusable wooden wine carrier, and let the unwinding begin.